BRMilev22/Bookbite/README.md

 - **Firewall**: Ensure SMTP port 587 is not blocked
 - **Email Delivery**: Check spam folders for confirmation emails

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Crow C++ framework for the robust backend
-- Bootstrap for the responsive UI components
-- Unsplash for restaurant imagery
-- Font Awesome for icons

 ---